Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum chaos on quantum graphs: wave function morphology

 \subsection{Quantum ergodicity, random wave model, and Anderson localization}

 Quantum signature of chaos in wave functions can be discussed in similar way.
 The main difference is that apart from periodic obit approaches that are in many ways similar to the ones for spectral statistics above (and the supersymmetry approach) many quite general results may be proofed rigorously.
 When one speaks of a \textit{(quantum) chaotic wave function} then, generally, this refers to situations where, globally the wave function is delocalized (spreads through all available space) and locally the wave function cannot be distinguished statistically from a random superposition of plane waves traveling in all available directions.
 Both statements can be formalized in general and for quantum graphs.
 A full discussion how to formalize these notions for quantum graphs is beyond the scope of this manuscript.
 Instead we want to give a basic overview of the concepts and point to some relevant literature.
 In quantum chaos one speaks of \textit{quantum ergodicity} if the probability densities connected to (highly excited) energy eigenfunctions cannot be distinguished from the classical invariant (ergodic) measure when tested on scales that are much larger than the wavelength.
 For quantum graphs quantum ergodicity is usually considered in the limit of large graphs.
 Quantum ergodicity is typical for large well connected graphs but fails, again, for star graphs \cite{BerKeaWin_prl03,BerKeaWin_cmp04}.
 In the physics literature it is established that (similarly to the case of universal spectral statistics) quantum ergodicity for large graphs holds if the underlying classical map is sufficiently chaotic \(\left| 1-\lambda_j\right|> c/|\Bset|\) for all \(j\ge 2\), while the proerty does not hold for very weak chaos \(\left| 1-\lambda_j\right|< c/|\Bset|^2\) for all \(j\ge 2\).
 For intermediate scaling it depends on the details of the classical spectrum.
 Note that the critical exponents are different then the ones for universal spectral statistics such that universal spectral statistics implies quantum ergodicity but not vice versa.
-We refer to \cite{gnutzmann:2008,GnuKeaPio_ap10} for more details including a discussion of random wave behaviour on graphs.\\ Rigorous proofs of quantum ergodicity are available for various classes of large quantum graphs, for instance large regular graphs \cite{anantharaman:2015,anantharaman:2017,anantharaman:2017b} to which we refer for details and further references.
+We refer to \cite{gnutzmann:2008,GnuKeaPio_ap10} for more details including a discussion of random wave behaviour on graphs.\\ Rigorous proofs of quantum ergodicity are available for various classes of large quantum graphs, for instance graphs arising from interval maps \cite{BerKeaSmi_cmp07}, graphs without back-scattering \cite{BraWin_ahp16} and, more generally, for expander graphs \cite{IngSabWin_jlms20,AnaIngSabWin_jmpa21}.